empirical-org/Empirical-Core/CONTRIBUTING.md

 5. Introduce changes with pull requests.

-* Use SLIM rather than HAML.
+* Use ERB rather than HAML or SLIM.
 * Write JavaScript, not CoffeeScript.
 * Always write tests (the test suite is really bare right now) and nothing is to be merged without tests.
 * Make pull requests on the develop branch.